-For more on these companies, including information on their IUL policies, please click on any of the above company names to be taken to our accompanying life insurance review.
+For more on these top IUL companies, including information on the specific IUL policies offered, please click on any of the above insurance company names to be taken to our accompanying life insurance company review.

 An IUL policy is a type of Universal Life Insurance.
 In similar fashion to universal life, indexed life insurance allows you to adjust your death benefit, your premium payment, and how often you make payments.

 An IUL is cash value life insurance.
 The policy earns interest in either a fixed account or indexed account, which helps your premium grow, increasing the cash value in your policy.
 Both the fixed account and indexed account have floor, which is the guaranteed minimum level of interest you will be credited in that specific account.
 The typical floor for a fixed account is between 2-3%.
 The floor for an indexed account is usually 0%.